Red Circle

 "No. I'm still on the clock."

 "So.
 What now?
 You won't get anything from me.
 No evidence.
-Nothing that would lead to my clients."
+Nothing that leads to my clients."

 "But I still have you."